GE-600 series: Operating systems

 The GE Mark II operating system (later Mark III) was used by GE Information Services as the basis for its timesharing and networked computing business.
 Although Mark II / Mark III was originally based on the Dartmouth system, the systems quickly diverged.
 Mark II/III incorporated many features normally associated with on-line transaction-processing systems, such as journalization and granular file locking.
 In the early-to-mid-1970s, Mark III adopted a high-reliability cluster technology, in which up to eight processing systems (each with its own copy of the operating system) had access to multiple file systems.

 The Multics operating system was begun in 1964 as an advanced new operating system for the 600 series, though it was not production-ready until 1969.
-GE was hardware supplier to the project and one of development partners (the others were Massachusetts Institute of Technology and Bell Labs).
+GE supplied the hardware to the project and was one of the development partners (the others were Massachusetts Institute of Technology and Bell Labs).
 GE saw this project as an opportunity to clearly separate themselves from other vendors by offering this advanced OS which would run best only on their machines.
 Multics required a number of additional features in the CPU to be truly effective, and John Couleur was joined by Edward Glaser at MIT to make the required modifications.
 The result was the GE 645, which included support for virtual memory.
 Addressing was modified to use an 18-bit segment in addition to the 18-bit address, dramatically increasing the theoretical memory size and making virtual memory much easier to support.